S-Carlos-Teixeira/ecommerce-frontend/README.md

     fetchProducts()
   }, [])
 ```
-To authorize users to perform more functions on the app, we created log in and sign up components that allowed the user to create an account through a sign-up and log-in process.
+To authorise users to perform more functions on the app, we created log in and sign up components that allowed the user to create an account through a sign-up and log-in process.
 After successfully logging in, the user was redirected to the home page, where the available products were shown.
 This was done by mapping over the individual products and rendering them as cards on the home screen.
 By clicking on a card, the user could see an expanded description of the product and add it to their cart using the following function:

 ```TypeScript
 async function handleAddToCart(e: SyntheticEvent) {